 Limited Food Drive Options

-While we are not accepting private food donations, we are opening up to dedicated Food Drives.
+We are only accepting food to the Food Pantry by way of dedicated Food Drives.
 If you or an organization would like to have a food drive, we will ask that the food be limited to the items we need most during that time.
 These items are typically items we find it hard to purchase affordably.

 Please check that food that is donated to your food drive has not expired!

 We can not distribute food that is past it’s expiration date.

 |Canned Peas & Corn||Tuna||Sugar & Flour|